ubirch/ubirch-auth-service/README.md

     }

-Provider configs are read dynamically based on the list defined in _ubirchLoginService.openIdConnectProviders.providerList_.
+Provider configs are read dynamically based on the list defined in _ubirchauthService.openIdConnectProviders.providerList_.
 When adding a new one please don't forget to add it's name to that list, too.
 In the above example _generic2_ has no configuration which will result in runtime errors.